CESNET/NEMEA-SIoT/ble-adv-collector/README.md

 so no packets are sent out and all reported devices are discovered by cyclic listening to advertising channels.

-If ran with --wsn-compatible argument, use _uint64 ID_ instead of BDADDR for compatibility with WSN_Anomaly_Detector.

 ## UniRec output format
-	uint64	ID	- Bluetooth address in the form of 48bit uint number macaddr BDADDR	- Bluetooth address of the discovered device time	TIME	- Timestamp of the device discovery int8	RSSI	- Signal strength (distance) of the device uint8	ATYPE	- Type of the address [0 = public, 1 = random]
+	time    TIMESTAMP  - Timestamp of the device discovery macaddr DEV_ADDR   - Bluetooth address of the discovered device int8    RSSI       - Signal strength (distance) of the device uint8   ATYPE      - Type of the address [0 = public, 1 = random]